infinum/qa-handbook/Tools/General tool list.md

 ### Inware and Introspect (Android)
 Find all information about your Android device.

+### Logcat and pidcat (Android)
+Both are used for examining Android's device log.
+Pidcat is just a fancier logcat developed by Saint Jake Wharton.

+In order to use it, you will have to install the Android SDK.

+You can get pidcat [here](https://github.com/JakeWharton/pidcat).
+Find more info on using pidcat [in our own Handbook](https://infinum.com/handbook/books/qa/testing/testing-mobile#getting-nice-device-logs).

+Use pidcat on debug builds in order to get fetch stack traces and network traffic, among other things.

+### Scrcpy
+Use [scrcpy](https://github.com/Genymobile/scrcpy) for easy Android screencasting.

 ### Tunnelbear or UrbanVPN
 For connecting to VPNs in various countries.
 Our account password for Tunnelbear is in 1password.
 UrbanVPN is free so feel free to sign up (follow [this link](https://www.urban-vpn.com/) for more info about this awesome VPN).